gnif/LookingGlass/doc/faq.rst

 The server-side (guest) probing error "Capture is not possible, unsupported device or driver" indicates NVidia duplication has failed, not that DXGI has failed.
-You can make the error go away by specifying "-c DXGI"
+You can fix the error by specifying ``-c DXGI``

 .. _why_do_i_need_spice_if_i_dont_want_a_spice_display_device: